takenet/messaginghub-docs/docs/en/concepts/notifications.md

 ```

-And of a failure at the server:
+And a notification of a failure in the server:

 ```json